Iasa-Global/btabok/pages/btabok_overview/design_decisions_3.md

 ~~2.
 Options, Options, Options – So Many Choices - Done~~

-3. Decision Rights Rule the World – Why Agile Architecture is so Hard (Coming Soon)
+~~3.
+Decision Rights Rule the World – Why Agile Architecture is so Hard~~

 4. From Cornflower Blue Buttons to Architecturally Significant Requirements